54th Annual Dairy Practices Council Conference

 Task Force VI Small Ruminants: Activities and Guidelines relate to dairy goat, sheep, and other small ruminants.
 Focused on best practices pertaining to all aspects of production and processing.

-At 5:30-7:30 p.m., a Networking Reception will be held where participants can visit with our vendor sponsors and each other to catch up on new technologies, product offerings and changes in the industry.
+From 5:30-7:30 p.m. a Networking Reception with Cash Bar will be held where participants can visit with our vendor sponsors and each other to catch up on new technologies, product offerings and changes in the industry.

-During lunch, the Annual Business Meeting will be held where we will celebrate the accomplishments of 2022, share the vision for 2023, and honor our volunteers through the Eugene T. Wolff Award, Guideline Author Acknowledgements and Honorary Lifetime Membership Inductees.
-Followed in the afternoon by a second Task Force Working Session.
+During lunch, the Annual Business Meeting will be held where we will celebrate the accomplishments of 2023, share the vision for 2024, and honor our volunteers through the Eugene T. Wolff Award, Guideline Author Acknowledgments and Honorary Lifetime Membership Inductees.

 |5:30 PM - 7:30 PM||Networking Reception Visit with vendor sponsors, reconnect with industry peers and expand your network over hors d'oeuvers.
 A cash bar will also be available during this time.|